Wilson v. Williams - United States District Court, Northern District of Ohio (No. 4:20-cv-794)

 This danger is playing out with disastrous consequences in Elkton Federal Correctional Institution ("FCI Elkton"), a low-security federal correctional institution with an adjacent low security satellite prison ("FSL Elkton"), collectively described as "Elkton."
 As of April 12, 2020, at least 3 prisoners have died, and scores of prisoners and staff have reportedly been hospitalized, including more than a dozen who have needed ventilators to stay alive.
 These numbers will continue to grow exponentially.
 Despite knowing the risks to prisoners, staff, and the community, Elkton has failed to provide meaningful protection against the spread of the disease.
 Prisoners are still clustered together in confined spaces with limited access to hygiene and inadequate ventilation.

 Mead, Joseph; Carey, David J.; Vander Laan, Mark A.; Levenson, Freda; and Singleton, David, "Emergency Petition for Writ of Habeas Corpus, Injunctive, and Declaratory Relief - Class Action" (2020).
-Law Faculty Briefs.
+Law Faculty Briefs and Court Documents.
 19.